iamgini/vagrant-iac-usecases/virtualbox-minikube/README.md

 # Installing minikube with Vagrant and Ansible

-**IMPORTANCE NOTE**

-Since the minikube support the several drivers (Including podman, virtualbox, docker etc), I have stopped using minikube inside a Vagrant+VirtualBox VM.
+> __IMPORTANCE NOTE__: Since the minikube support the several drivers (Including podman, virtualbox, docker etc), I have stopped using minikube inside a Vagrant+VirtualBox VM.
 Hence I am not maintaining this Vagrant use case folder as well.

 ```
 ## Install minikube